wiederstrom/UFO/readme.md

 The original dataset was difficult to interpret due to its tabular format and volume.
 The redesigned dashboard includes:

-- A map view for spatial patterns
+- A map view for observations
-- A time series line chart showing sighting frequency over time
-- A bar chart for comparing top regions or states
 - Dropdowns and date pickers to filter by year, region, and shape

 Each chart uses contrasting but accessible colors, simplified axes, and a clear layout to prioritize interpretability.